The Future of Autonomous Vehicles

 Problem

-Autonomous vehicles may be technically capable, but public trust remains fragile — especially in dense, unpredictable environments like college campuses.
+Autonomous vehicles may be technically capable, but public trust remains fragile, especially in dense, unpredictable environments like college campuses.
+How might we support perceptions of safety and decision-making of campus road users in an autonomous future?

 Constraint